Episode 1. Roger Welsch, “Giving Back What Was Taken,” July 31, 2018, Dannebrog, Nebraska.

 Deb Echo-Hawk (right) is the Keeper of the Seeds for the Pawnee Nation of Oklahoma.
 Ronnie O’Brien (left) is a passionate gardener and former manager of the Great Platte River Road Archway Monument in Kearney, Nebraska.
 In 2003, Ronnie cold-called Deb to see if the Pawnee would grow a garden at the Archway Monument.
 That momentous hour-long phone call led to the Pawnee Seed Preservation Project, a thriving program in which Pawnees and Nebraska settlers are growing corn together in dozens of gardens throughout Nebraska.

 The corn is very sacred.
 It’s definitely alive.
 It provided nutrition for hundreds and hundreds of years, and why can’t it help us now when we need it the most? ~Deb

 I think there’s a relationship that we all need today.
 We all need to be taking care of mother earth and we all need to understand our relationships to mother earth and all of the plants that are a part of it.
 And I’ve had to learn that.
 I’ve had to completely relearn what it’s like to grow every year, getting a stronger and stronger connection to the plants and into the earth.~ Ronnie

 Episode 9.
-Chairman Darren Parry, Northwestern Band of the Shoshone Nation, October 18, 2019, Las Vegas, Nevada.
+Chairman Darren Parry, Northwestern Shoshone Nation, "Remembering the Bear River Massacre," October 18, 2019, Las Vegas, Nevada.